Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Acknowledgments

-\begin{acknowledgement} This research is part of an extensive, multidisciplinary collaboration within the international LINK unit (CNRS-NIMS-Saint-Gobain) and the French Investments for the Future Program (PIA) as part of the France 2030 Initiative operated by the National Agency for Research (ANR) through the PEPR DIADEM priority program, within the MADNESS initiative (Artificial intelligence-assisted methodology for the discovery of new materials in molten salts, grant agreement 23-PEXD-0011).
-DFT calculations were performed using HPC resources from GENCI‒CINES (Grant A0060906175). \end{acknowledgement}
+This research is part of an extensive, multidisciplinary collaboration within the international LINK unit (CNRS-NIMS-Saint-Gobain) and the French Investments for the Future Program (PIA) as part of the France 2030 Initiative operated by the National Agency for Research (ANR) through the PEPR DIADEM priority program, within the MADNESS initiative (Artificial intelligence-assisted methodology for the discovery of new materials in molten salts, grant agreement 23-PEXD-0011).
+F.d'A.-B. and N.S. would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Representing, calibrating and leveraging prediction uncertainty from statistics to machine learning'' where part of the work on this paper was undertaken.
+This programme was supported by EPSRC grant no EP/Z000580/1.
+F.d'A.-B. also received funding from the European Union's Horizon Europe research and innovation programme under grant agreement 101120237 (ELIAS).
+DFT calculations were performed using HPC resources from GENCI--CINES (Grant A0060906175).
+We warmly thank developers of VESTA, which was essential for reproducing the crystal structure drawings in this study~\cite{momma_vesta_2011}.